-In Disneyland Park, guests are enjoying the new land of Star Wars: Galaxy’s Edge.
+In Disneyland Park, guests are enjoying the epic land, Star Wars: Galaxy’s Edge.
 Many of its out-of-this-world dining options have a “farm to table” feel that add to the immersive storytelling on the planet Batuu.
-At Oga’s Cantina, guests can try exotic beverages including the spicy Bloody Rancor, the foamy Fuzzy Tauntaun or the fruity Carbon Freeze.
+At Oga’s Cantina, guests may enjoy exotic beverages including the spicy Bloody Rancor, the foamy Fuzzy Tauntaun or the fruity Carbon Freeze.
 The Milk Stand offers guests the options of Blue and Green Milk, both providing a frozen blend with fruity accents.
-At Ronto Roasters, the signature Ronto Wrap features roasted pork and grilled sausage.
-At Docking Bay 7 Food and Cargo, Chef Strono “Cookie” Tuggs uses exotic ingredients from his journeys around the galaxy for unusual dishes including Kaadu ribs, Fried Endorian Tip-yip and Batuu-bon for dessert.
+At Ronto Roasters, the signature Ronto Wrap features roasted pork and grilled sausage as well as a plant-based Ronto-less garden wrap.
+At Docking Bay 7 Food and Cargo, Chef Strono “Cookie” Tuggs uses exotic ingredients from his journeys around the galaxy for unusual dishes including Kaadu ribs, Endorian Fried Chicken Tip-yip and Batuu-bon for dessert.

 The Tropical Hideaway, is an exotic marketplace in Adventureland.
-Set along the Jungle River waterfront, this spot serves as an outpost for guests to relax between adventures and discover delicious tastes from all corners of the world.
+Set along the Jungle River waterfront, this spot serves as an outpost for guests to relax between adventures and discover items such as delicious bao buns and a refreshing Dole whip.

-For a relaxing meal, guests may try spots such as these.
+For a relaxing meal, guests may choose from several spots.
 Carnation Café on Main Street, U.S.A., serves a hearty breakfast, or generous salads and sandwiches plus creative main dishes for lunch and dinner.
 Guests will find lunchtime favorites and ice cream sundaes, in an entertaining indoor setting at the The Golden Horseshoe in Frontierland.
-Enchanting Blue Bayou Restaurant in New Orleans Square, one of the most-requested reservations, offers specialties such as gumbo and bone-in rib-eye.
+Enchanting Blue Bayou Restaurant in New Orleans Square, one of the most-requested reservations, offers specialties such as a bone-in rib-eye steak.

 Café Orleans, also in New Orleans Square, is a fun spot to people watch and grab a bite; fan favorites include the bourbon street chicken and famous Monte Cristo sandwich.
 Casual, family-friendly eats and the popular fried chicken are on the menu at Plaza Inn on Main Street, U.S.A., and River Belle Terrace in Frontierland, is a table-service location serving up barbecue favorites.
 For authentic Mexican, Rancho del Zocalo Restaurante dishes up tacos and burrito platters for lunch and dinner.
 Hungry Bear Restaurant, nestled in the shady trees in Critter Country, is a favorite for Disney fans who recommend the burgers and funnel cake.